 1. Algonquin Provincial Park

-Algonquin Park is probably the most popular spot for backcountry camping in Ontario.
+Algonquin Provincial Park is probably the most popular spot for backcountry campsites in Ontario.
 It is the ultimate canoe route where you can easily go into the backcountry while paddling through pristine lakes and rivers.

 - Places like Algonquin Outfitters rents canoes and camp gear.